 Premium listings are a great way to upgrade you listing to increase clickthroughs and impressions.
-We offer three premium upgrades.
+We offer two premium upgrades.

 Featured Listings - receive special placement on the careers.stackoverflow.com homepage and are highlighted in the job list and in search results.

 Top Spot - listings always appear in the top position on stackoverflow.com, and are shown 4 times as often as standard listings.

 Because you’ll find great programmers.
 We’ve taken the largest pool of programmers in the world, and prescreened them to include only active Stack Overflow members and programmers invited by their peers.
 You’re already starting with some great talent: programmers who care about improving their skills all the time, are willing to help their peers, and are good at explaining things.